olewicki/olewicki.github.io/index.md

 # News

+- Jun 2024: I presented a talk about our work on code review activity prediction at CSER 2024, and a poster at SEMLA 2024.
-- Apr 2024: Our paper "An empirical study on code review activity prediction in practice" got accepted at FSE 2024.
+- Apr 2024: Our paper "An Empirical Study on Code Review Activity Prediction and Its Impact in Practice" got accepted at FSE 2024.
 - Apr 2024: I'm presenting paper "On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics - Empirical Study on Brown Build and Risk Prediction" at ICSE-SEIP 2024.
+Furthermore, the paper got [ICSE24 SEIP Distinguished Paper Award]([https://www.polymtl.ca/programmes/cours/elements-de-langages-et-compilateurs](https://conf.researchr.org/info/icse-2024/awards)).
 - Feb 2024: I presented my work about code review automation at UDC, Ubisoft's internal conference.
 - Nov 2023: I took part in the [FM+SE](https://fmse.io/) workshop, discussing about the future of Fundation Models.
 - Jan 2023: Lecturer for the LOG3210 Compiler class at Polymtl [(link)](https://www.polymtl.ca/programmes/cours/elements-de-langages-et-compilateurs)

 # Papers

-- **An empirical study on code review activity prediction in practice**, Doriane Olewicki, Sarra Habchi, Bram Adams, FSE 2024.
+- **An Empirical Study on Code Review Activity Prediction and Its Impact in Practice**, Doriane Olewicki, Sarra Habchi, Bram Adams, FSE 2024.
 ([paper](https://arxiv.org/abs/2404.10703))